theforeman/puppet-katello/README.md

 ## Overview

-This module is designed to setup a Katello server, including Candlepin and, if katello-agent is enabled, qpid.
+This module is designed to setup a Katello server, including Candlepin.

 ## Development